 With a fully managed property Northwood takes full ownership for managing the tenancy right through from check-in to check-out.

-The guaranteed rent serviceis the perfect ‘let and forget’ solution for busy landlords who are looking to minimise both the risk and the hassle of letting out a property.
+The guaranteed rent serviceis the perfect ‘let it and forget it’ solution for busy landlords who are looking to minimise both the risk and the hassle of letting out a property.
 Northwood take full responsibility for managing the tenancy but also provide a financial guarantee that no matter whether the property is empty or the tenant stops paying, the rent will still be paid each and every month.

 When it comes to letting out a property successfully, first impressions really do count.If you want quality tenants who will look after your property, you need to present it in a clean, tidy and well maintained state.
 Undertaking just a few, free or low cost jobs really can make a difference.